PAHUS/ot-harjoitustyo/dokumentaatio/guide.md

   3. Otherwise the cell stays/will become dead

 ## How to use the application
-1. Set the starting state/pattern by
+1. Set the starting state/pattern by either

 - selecting the cells you want to be alive